 Richard Kennedy and David Ball, co-founders of social enterprise Cornerstone Place, will oversee the £440,000 development in Audenshaw before handing it over to homeless charity Stepping Stone Projects to manage.

-Richard, whose background is in social enterprise and David, who worked in property development, set up Cornerstone Place in 2019 to source properties for charities, secure funding and develop them, and then share the net revenue so that the charity can eventually buy the building outright.
+Richard has a background in social enterprise and David worked in property development.
+Together, they set up Cornerstone Place in 2019.
+They source properties for charities, secure funding and develop them, and then share the net revenue so that the charity can eventually buy the building outright.

 Andy Ledger, relationship manager at Unity Trust Bank, said: “We only lend to organisations that help create a better society.
 Homelessness in the UK is expected to rise as we move out of the pandemic and we’re delighted to support this project which will provide accommodation and support for vulnerable people in Greater Manchester.”